 Casio fx-1 Scientific Calculator

 The Casio fx-1 was the first true scientific calculator made by Casio, and, if not the first, one of the very earliest LSI IC-based scientific calculators.
-The fx-1 was introduced in late 1971, with this particular model being built fairly early in production, likely sometime in late Febrary of '72.
+The fx-1 was introduced in February of 1972, with this particular model being built fairly early in production, likely sometime in late Febrary of '72.
 It was purchased by its original owner from W.T.
 May Company in Jackson, Mississippi on March 29, 1972.
 This machine is in wonderful original condition, and is fully functional.
 The W.T.
 May Company warranty sticker is still in place on the bottom of the machine, indicating its original 12 month parts and labor warranty.

 Deitzgen's ESR-1 and Sperry/Remington's 1259S, Both OEM versions of the Casio fx-1

 Along with being marketed world-wide by Casio, the same Casio-manufactured machine was marketed through Chigaco, Illinois-based Deitzgen as the model ESR-1.
 The Deitzgen ESR-1 was identical electronically and functionally, only cabinetry color, badging, and keyboard color changes differentiated it from the fx-1.
 Sperry/Remington also marketed a version of the fx-1 as the Remington 1259S, with only differences in color scheme (cabinet, keyboard bezel, and keycap colors).
 Casio later introduced an update of the fx-1 called the fx-2, with the sole difference being that the Nixie tube display of the fx-1 was replaced by vacuum-fluorescent tubes (reducing the cost).
 From a circuitry point of view, the fx-2 likely shared the same calculating engine.
 Only the display-related driver and power supply components were changed to support the lower current/voltage requirements of the VF tubes.
 At this time, it is unclear exactly when the fx-2 was announced.
 It is unclear if Casio's OEM customers (Deitzgen and Sperry Remington) offered their own branded versions of the fx-2.